How to Store Tamales

 How to Store Cooked Tamales in The Fridge

-Next and once cooled, you can place them in an airtight container, or wrap them in aluminum foil or just place them inside large resealable plastic bag, then store them in the fridge.
+Once cooled, place them in an airtight container, wrap in aluminum foil, or use a large resealable bag, then refrigerate.
+Cooked tamales keep in the fridge for up to 5 days.

-You can reheat on a comal, frying pan with a little cooking oil, an air fryer, or with warm water in a tamalera or pressure cooker.
-Follow the in depth reheating instructions on my article here.
+When you’re ready to eat them, you can reheat on a comal, in a frying pan with a little oil, in the air fryer, or with warm water in a tamalera or steamer.
+My how to reheat tamales guide covers all the methods in detail.

 How to use aluminum foil to store tamales.